ITrust/closure-itrust-library/README.md

     --js ./file4.js \
     --js ./file5.js \

-When your application contains a lot of files, that could be boring to list all of them.
+If your application contains a lot of files, it can be boring to list all of them.
-Using itrustbuilder, you can write a json file describing your modules like this :
+Using itrustbuilder, you can write a json file describing your modules as follow:

     {
         "MODULES_INFO": {